$100M Leads Review (The 9-Figure Lead Secret?)

 But here’s the trade-off.

-Alex Hormozi kept it platform-agnostic on purpose.
+Alex kept it platform-agnostic on purpose.
 Facebook changes its ad interface every few months.
-Google updates its bidding strategies constantly.
+Google updates its bidding rules constantly.
 A book that teaches “click here, then click there” becomes outdated in a year.
-By teaching principles instead of platform steps, the book stays useful in 2027, 2028, and beyond.
+Platform tutorials expire like milk.

 2. Some Parts of This Book Are Too Basic or Surface Level